-The attorneys at law offices of Jonathan F. Marshall understand that electrical-related on-the-job accidents cause hundreds of fatalities every year.
+The attorneys at New Jersey Workers Compensation Lawyer understand that electrical-related on-the-job accidents cause hundreds of fatalities every year.
 As professional workers’ compensation attorneys, we know how devastating a death from electrocution can be to the victim’s loved ones.

 Generally, workers’ compensation insurance (or workers’ comp, as it is often referred) provides for monetary losses when a worker is injured or killed on the job.
-However, because benefits can often fall far short of filling the needs of a family that has lost its primary breadwinner, our experienced electrocution injury lawyers can help survivors determine if a third-party lawsuit on the victim’s behalf is appropriate.
+However, because benefits can often fall far short of filling the needs of a family that has lost its primary breadwinner, an experienced New Jersey electrocutions lawyer can help survivors determine if a third-party lawsuit on the victim’s behalf is appropriate.

 The Occupational Safety and Health Administration (OSHA) has established numerous standards to address many of the electrical hazards that can cause potential injury or death to workers in many different industries.
 OSHA has published its general industry electrical safety standards under Title 29 Code of Federal Regulations (CFR), Part 1910.302 through 1910.308 – Design Safety Standards for Electrical Systems, and 1910.331 through 1910.335 – Electrical Safety-Related Work Practices Standards.